Divyasricse/devops/docker.md

 difference between docker hub and github
 GitHub is a code hosting platform used for storing source code and tracking revisions, whereas Docker Hub is a container registry used for storing, sharing, and managing compiled Docker container images

+To check the status of docker wheather it is running or not cmd:sudo systemctl status docker output:active